olim7t/map-tutorial/setup.md

 # Setting up your environment

 Install [node.js][node] and [MongoDB][mongo] (use your favorite package manager or follow the instructions on their site).
-The example code was tested with versions 0.8.16 and 2.2.2.
+The code was tested with node 0.8.16, and MongoDB 2.2.2 and 2.4.3.

 Clone the project: